Meet the Team

 Claire is studying Cognitive Science with a specialization in Pre-Professional Speech-Language Pathology, along with a minor in Disabilities Studies.
 She is also a member of the Delaware Women’s Lacrosse team.
 Claire is interested in language acquisition and working in a clinical setting.

-Rebekah recently graduated from UD with a BS in Cognitive Science with a concentration in Pre-professional Speech & Language Pathology, as well as a BA in Disability Studies and Human Development & Family Services.
+Rebekah recently graduated from UD with a BS in Cognitive Science with a concentration in Pre-professional Speech and Language Pathology, as well as minors in Disability Studies and Human Development and Family Services.
+She is currently working towards her MA in Speech-Language Pathology at the University of Texas at Dallas.
+She hopes to work with children that use Alternative and Augmentative Communication Devices.